jromich/desktop-app-to-audiobook/README.md

 ###Note

 This code requires that you own the original content and license.
 I no longer have a copy and the format of the application has probably changed since this was created (2010).
-The code probably most likely won't work with the latest release and should only be used as a reference for similar projects.
+The code most likely won't work with the latest release and should only be used as a reference for similar projects.
 Also, I think the changing of the slides in the audiobook only worked on an iphone/ipad, not on android -- at least at that time.

 ###Overview